joshrieken/espec_phoenix_helpers/README.md

 These were originally part of the core project but were extracted out to keep that project thin.

-## Changes From the Original Helpers
+## Changes from the Original Helpers

 The only change is that `ESpec.Phoenix.Views.Helpers.render/3` has been renamed to `ESpec.Phoenix.Views.Helpers.render_template/3` to avoid conflicting with `Phoenix.View.render/3`.